briannemsick/barrage/docs/config.rst

 .. contents:: **Table of Contents**:

-Configs serve a vital role in barrage.
-They are an entire recipe for a deep learning model - comprised of the components (e.g. etl classes, ``TensorFlow`` metrics, ``TensorFlow`` optimizers, etc...), auto-configuring defaults and best practices, and serve as instructions for the underlying barrage engine to orchestrate training and scoring.
+Configs serve a central role in Barrage.
+They are an entire recipe for a deep learning model - comprised of the components (e.g. etl classes, ``TensorFlow`` metrics, ``TensorFlow`` optimizers, etc...), with auto-configuring defaults and best practices, and serve as instructions for the underlying Barrage engine to orchestrate training and scoring.

-Configs are broken into four sections:
+Configs are broken into four distinct sections:

 #. ``dataset``: define how to load, transform, augment a dataset.